 This doesn’t mean you should only invest in assets that are easy to sell, because that could potentially restrict your returns.
 Cash is seen as a liquid asset, but investors sacrifice potential returns for this perceived safety.
 Against a backdrop of rising inflation, cash can lose value over time.

-Investors looking to benefit from a liquidity sweet spot may look to exchange traded funds.
+Investors looking to benefit from a liquidity sweet spot may look to exchange-traded funds (ETFs).
 Traded on an exchange, these funds track specific markets and can give investors low-cost and liquid exposure to assets that are typically more difficult to trade, like property and debt instruments.
 It can also give you the scope to quickly adjust what you’re invested in to match changing market conditions and take advantage of any opportunities should they arise.

 Essentially, liquidity gives you the control to manage your future, in the way you want.
 Your goals will largely determine how much liquidity you’ll want inherent in your investment portfolio.
 If you’re saving for a car within the next few years, greater liquidity might be attractive.
 Conversely, pension funds are, by their very nature, illiquid, with their scope for access (for some) many decades down the line.

 This is a question best answered by seasoned investment advisors or asset allocation specialists, though.
 If you want to discuss the liquidity of your current investments or find out more about how the right selection of assets could help you achieve your financial goals, get in touch with a member of our advisory team, who are on hand to help.